Kairotic/mistakes/dyadic.md

 clear way.
 We will approach the definitions given in book VII.

-A unit is that by virtue of which each of the things that exist is called one.
+Definition 1: A unit is that by virtue of which each of the things that exist is called one.